Lion Championship MMA is the first professional tournament in Vietnam dedicated to mixed martial arts (MMA).

 The important issue that is still lacking is the policy mechanism and support from the State; a solid ecosystem based on physical resources, a team of international experts and sustainable finance.
 Initially, MMA is considered one of the sports with the potential to reach international standards.
 Former Director of the Vietnam National Sports Department Dang Ha Viet shared: “We must invest heavily in sports from human resources to equipment, aiming for the 2026 ASIAD and the 2028 Olympics..., creating conditions for new sports like MMA to develop in the right direction”.

-MMA is a martial art that demonstrates strength, strategy, endurance, and indomitable spirit.
+MMA is a martial art that demonstrates strength, strategy, the ability to withstand blows and the indomitable spirit.
 Vietnam has long had a strong traditional martial arts culture.
-With MMA, we can combine the quintessence of traditional martial arts with modern techniques to create our own path with national identity.
+With MMA, we can combine the essence of traditional martial arts with modern techniques to create our own path with national identity.

-In order for Vietnamese fighters to be able to appear on the UFC stage and for audiences to be proud of the image of the Vietnamese flag on international stages, strategic investment is needed from the State, federation, community and private sector.
+For Vietnamese fighters to be able to appear on the UFC stage and for audiences to be proud of the image of the Vietnamese flag on international stages, strategic investment is needed from the State, federation, community and private sector.
 Vietnamese MMA is standing on a great threshold.
-Overcoming difficulties in facilities, human resources and finance, Vietnamese MMA can completely step up to the international peak, demonstrate the talent and identity of a national martial art and create confidence in the young generation.
+Overcoming difficulties in facilities, human resources and finance, Vietnamese MMA can completely step up to the international peak, demonstrate the talent and identity of a national martial arts and create confidence in the young generation.

 Source: https://bvhttdl.gov.vn/khat-vong-vuon-tam-quoc-te-cua-vo-thuat-tong-hop-viet-nam-20250625094933992.htm